jimdigriz/freeradius-oauth2-perl/README.md

     sudo apt-get install -yy --no-install-recommends curl

-Put a copy of your user name in a file called `username`, and your password in `password`.
-Now type:
+Run the following, pointing at your OAuth2 discovery address, and extract `authorization_endpoint`:

+    curl -s -L https://.../.well-known/openid-configuration | python -m json.tool

+Now run (replacing `USERNAME`, `PASSWORD`, `example.com` and `AUTHORIZATION_ENDPOINT`):

     curl -i	-F scope=openid \
     		-F client_id=$(awk -F= '/^client_id=/ { print $2 }' /opt/freeradius-oauth2-perl/config) \
     		-F code=$(awk -F= '/^code=/ { print $2 }' /opt/freeradius-oauth2-perl/config) \
-	    	-F resource=00000002-0000-0000-c000-000000000000 \
 	    	-F grant_type=password \
-	    	-F username=\<username \
+	    	-F username=USERNAME@example.com \
-    		-F password=\<password \
+    		-F password=PASSWORD \
-    	$(awk -F= '/^token_endpoint=/ { print $2 }' /opt/freeradius-oauth2-perl/config)

-**N.B.** if you have multiple realms enabled in your `config`, then you will need to comment out *all* the ones you are not testing
+	AUTHORIZATION_ENDPOINT

+**N.B.** Microsoft Azure users will need to also add `-F resource=https://graph.windows.net` as an parameter

 If this works you will get a HTTP 200, otherwise you will see a 400 error.
-If successful, type the following to remove your credentials:

-    shred -f -u username password
+**N.B.** if you have multiple realms enabled in your `config`, then you will need to comment out the realms you do not wish to test.

 ## RADIUS